 Compared to traditional bridges that require reducing adjacent healthy teeth to serve as supports, dental implants preserve neighboring tooth structure.
 This conservative approach maintains more of your natural teeth and doesn’t place additional stress on these structures.
 The permanence of implants eliminates ongoing costs associated with denture adjustments, relines, and replacements that accumulate over time with removable options.

-Experience Advanced Implant Dentistry at Dental West NYC
+Advanced Implant Dentistry at Dental West NYC

-Choosing the right dental experts for your dental implant treatment makes the difference between good outcomes and exceptional results.
+Choosing the right dental team for your dental implant treatment makes the difference between good outcomes and exceptional results.
 At Dental West NYC, Dr. Leora Walter’s unique combination of surgical and prosthodontic training, combined with our advanced laser technology and minimally invasive philosophy, provides the foundation for implant success.
 Our practice has served Manhattan’s Upper West Side for over four decades, with Dr. Reginald Moncrieff’s founding vision now enhanced by Dr. Walter’s advanced training and our team’s commitment to conservative, preventive approaches.

 We take X-rays only when necessary and focus on approaches that support your overall oral health rather than just addressing immediate concerns.
 Our comprehensive implant dentistry ensures your replacement teeth not only look and function beautifully but also support long-term oral health goals.
-Whether you need single tooth replacement, implant-supported bridges for several missing teeth, or full mouth reconstruction, our dental implant specialists provide personalized care from initial consultation through ongoing maintenance.
+Whether you need single tooth replacement, implant-supported bridges for several missing teeth, or full mouth reconstruction, our team provides personalized care from initial consultation through ongoing maintenance.
 We also provide complimentary fluoride treatments during cleaning appointments to help maintain the health of your remaining natural teeth.
 Call us at (332) 334-8074 or book your consultation online and discover how advanced tooth replacement solutions can restore your ability to eat, speak, and smile freely with confidence.

 FAQ About Dental Implants